 As we age, life changes along with our priorities.
 Older adults desire aging in areas where they have meaningful ties while also being able to live independently.

 In cooperation with a provider of high-end senior living facilities, the Upper Campus will be transformed into a mix of 225 independent, assisted living, and memory care units.

 The number of individuals over the age of 65 in Main Line Health's service area.

 The percentage of Lower Merion's population who are members of this age bracket.

 For decades St. Charles has been a closed campus, accessible only to students, staff and invited visitors to the seminary.

 Main Line Health wants the entire community to have access to this beautiful resource.

 The St. Charles property has handsome lawns and a sloping landscape.
 Main Line Health recognizes the value of this natural beauty and plans to preserve as of it much as possible.
-In fact, 72% of the existing green space is slated to remain undeveloped.
+In fact, more than 70% of the existing green space is slated to remain undeveloped.